lajanki/markov_text_generator/README.md

 python -m unittest tests/test*.py
 ```

-### Training data parsers
+### Parsers for training data
 Included are also a set of parsers to fetch input training data from various sources:
- 1. folders of plain text files in `data/training`
+ 1. folders of plain text files in `data/training/`
  2. famous poems from https://allpoetry.com/classics/famous_poems
  3. Steam store game descriptions
- 4. Tweets from a user's timeline
+ 4. Twitter timelines, see below for further instructions.

 To use one of the parsers, run `parse_input.py`.
 See
 ```